 JOHN WALSH / SCIENCE PHOTO LIBRARY JOHN WALSH / SCIENCE PHOTO LIBRARY

-Light micrograph of a colony of Volvox containing three asexual daughter colonies within.
-Volvox is an organism that lies between the plant & animal kingdom, being variously classified with the green algae (plant) or flagellates (animal).
+Light micrograph of a colony of Volvox containing one small asexual daughter colony.
+It is seen among filamentous algae.
+Volvox is an organism that lies between the plant & animal kingdom, being classified either with the green algae (plant) or flagellates (animal).
 The colony contains from hundreds to thousands of cells arranged at the surface of a watery matrix.
 The individual cells have two flagella & eyespots.
-They reproduce both asexually & sexually.
+They reproduce asexually & sexually.
 In the former case cells in the rear of the colony divide to form daughter colonies.
 Once released the parent colony dies.
-In the latter case male & female gametes are produced & a sexual union occurs.
+In the latter case male & female gametes are produced & sexual union occurs.